-Xplenty is a Hadoop cloud based platform as a service.
+Xplenty is a Hadoop cloud-based platform as a service.
 Using Xplenty, there is no need to deal with Hadoop infrastructure and there is no need to write Hadoop code.
 Xplenty provides intuitive and familiar interfaces to accomplish these tasks.
-To get started, sign up for a free trial.

-Papertrail logs are stored on your S3 Amazon account.
+When using Xplenty, a copy of Papertrail log archives must be stored in your S3 Amazon account.
 Hadoop infrastructure, packages and jobs are managed by Xplenty.
 You only pay for what you use.

-This is how the following query will look like on Xplenty’s graphical package designer:
+This is what the following query will look like on Xplenty’s graphical package designer:

 _SELECT source_name, COUNT(source_name) FROM events GROUP BY source_name_

-The following package inspects Papertrail logs, specifically the message field to identify log records that contain “source”, then it breaks down the message field to its components and aggregates them based on source name.
-The following screenshots display some of the relevant dialog boxes that comprise the package.
+The following package inspects Papertrail logs, specifically the message field, to identify log events that contain “source”, then breaks down the message field to its components and aggregates them based on source name.
+The following screenshots display some of the relevant dialog boxes that make up the package.